Sudden Cardiac Arrest kills approximately 100,000 people a year in the UK.

 Aidan originally joined the team as an apprentice learning everything and anything he could lay his hands on.
-Aidans main role is to keep check on all things communication, but his duties involve so much more from managing our community room bookings to general promotion and marketing for our events.
+Aidan’s main role is Team Support Officer, meaning he’s the point of call when it comes to Operations.
+But his duties involve so much more from managing Fundraising Packs, Launch Packs, sending out the defibrillators to much more.
 As with all members of the team a stint in our charity shop and face to face to face communication at events are part of the day job.

 Aidan is passionate about his role and believes this comes from working in a small team, seeing hard work breeds productivity and makes you want to achieve.

-Away from the charity Aidan plays the guitar, enjoys watching his favourite football team whilst wearing his teams strip whilst sitting on the sofa (he has chosen to withhold the teams name but we believe its very close to our charity colours)
+Away from the charity Aidan plays the guitar, enjoys watching his favourite football team whilst wearing his teams strip whilst sitting on the sofa or travelling to the as many games as he can. (he has chosen to withhold the teams name, but we believe it’s very close to our charity colours)

 Community Education Officer

 Matt is our expert trainer and mainly works out in the community delivering defibrillator awareness sessions to the general public and other organisations.

 Matt is a qualified nurse and resus lead and is passionate about raising money for defibrillator placement for the treatment of out of hospital SCA’s through his running campaign “1000 Miles of Matt”.
 To date he has raised over £7000

 Chair of Trustees

 David was delighted to be asked to be a trustee for AEDdonate.